 - Adjustable wrenches are among the most used tools in your set.
 Commonly known as the crescent wrench, the gripping faces are set at a 15-degree angle in relation to the handle.

 - Chain Wrenches are a tool designed for use with strong hard items such as cast iron or larger galvanized and black iron pipe.
 It can be adjusted to fit the size pipe you are working with to a certain degree, but because the larger pipe would be heavier, more leverage and thus a longer handle is required.
-Chain wrenches step up to different sizes so be sure to double check the size you are working with.
-They use a chain attached in 2 places to a strong rigid handle.
-One of these connections is a permanent connection while the other can be attached at a pivot point once the chain has been wrapped around the pipe.
+Chain wrenches step up to different sizes, so be sure to double-check the size you are working with.
+They use a chain attached in 2 places to a rigid handle.
+One of these connections is a permanent connection, while the other can be connected at a pivot point once the chain has been wrapped around the pipe.
 This is very useful when threading longer, heavier pipe into place.

 Buy Discount Wrenches Online